zwbetz-gh/nightwatchjs-template/README.md

 ## Sample App

 A sample calculator app is provided to run Nightwatch tests against.
-To use it, do
+To use it, follow these steps

 1. In one terminal, start the sample app at <http://localhost:5000>